hkexgroup/resipy/README.md

 Notes for Mac and Linux users:
 - You will need to have [*wine*](https://www.winehq.org/) installed as the executables beneath are compiled for Windows (detailed instruction below).
-- *wine* is still not supported on macOS Catalina!
+- *wine* is partially supported on macOS Catalina!
 - If you get "command not found" error, you might need to allow "executable permission" to the binary, using `sudo chmod 775 ResIPy`